 For more information about cleaning and mopping your vinyl plank flooring, check out my article “Can You Use Swiffer on Vinyl Plank Floors“.
 Water still can sneak inside vinyl plank flooring so you may want to read more about when we go deep in how to prevent and dry everything out.
 Read also my extensive guide about best underlayment for vinyl flooring to.
 Make sure you buy right one.

 Water Can Damage Your Vinyl plank flooring

 One of the advantages often talked about for vinyl plank flooring is that it is generally water-resistant.
 That great quality about vinyl floors requires a little clarification, however.
-Water actually can damage your vinyl plank floors.
+Water actually can do damage so you need to clean your vinyl plank floors.

 Its surface is water-resistant to spills and accidents from an untrained pet.
-Those spills are quickly cleaned up though and don’t sit on the vinyl for extended periods of time.
+If spills occur you should clean them up quickly so they don’t sit on the vinyl for extended period of time.
 Additionally, those spills and pet accidents are usually a rather small quantity of water, not a flood of water coming in through a leaky window or basement floor during a storm.

 Problem lies in subfloor or substrate

 The sneaky offenders for causing water damage to vinyl plank flooring have to do with the subfloor or substrate.
 If your vinyl plank flooring was installed over a concrete slab then it should have been thoroughly cured and tested for moisture.
 If it was installed over a wood subfloor then leakage, flooding, or a wet underlayment can be the culprits.
 These issues are complex and best avoided.